browserengineering/book/book/visual-effects.md

 order would lead to dark-orange or black text.

 To handle this properly, browsers apply blending not to individual shapes but to a tree of [*stacking contexts*][stacking-context].
-Each stacking context is rastered into a single 2D array of pixels and then blended into its parent stacking context.
-Note that to raster a stacking context you first need to raster it *and* its child stacking contexts, so they can be blended together into the parent.
-In other words, rastering a web page requires a bottom-up traversal of the tree of stacking contexts.
+Conceptually, each stacking context is drawn onto its own surface, and then blended into its parent stacking context.
+Rastering a web page requires a bottom-up traversal of the tree of stacking contexts: to raster a stacking context you first need to raster its contents, including its child stacking contexts, and then the whole contents need to be blended together into the parent.

+To match this use pattern, in Skia, surfaces form a stack.
+You can push a new surface on the stack, raster things to it, and then pop it off by blending it with surface below.
+When traversing the tree of stacking contexts, you push a new surface onto the stack every time you recurse into a new stacking context, and pop-and-blend every time you return from a child stacking context to its parent.

 [stacking-context]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context